 Wondering how to kickstart your job search?

-As seasoned recruiters we have complied our advice on what you should be doing to secure your dream job:
+As seasoned recruiters we have compiled our advice on what you should be doing to secure your dream job.

 Before you even start updating your CV, think about your ambitions and career aims.
 What do you want to be doing in 5 or 10 years’ time?
 How are you going to get there?
 What's the first step in achieving your aim?
 What sort of company do you want to work for?
 It's important to be clear about what sort of position you are looking for so that you can target this in your job search efficiently & effectively to maximise the results.

 Once you have reviewed your career & aims, decide on a direction.
 Whether you want to remain in the same type of role as your current one, or you want to change industry sector, consider your skills & options carefully and decide on one or two areas in which you’d like to work in.
 Be honest with yourself; assess your skills and experience in relation to where you want to be to see how realistic your aims are before proceeding.

 Chat to trusted friends & colleagues for their thoughts on what you are good at, as well as insights into alternative sectors or roles and what the reality of these are actually like.
 Recruiters are also great to speak to as they have very current market knowledge about what's required for particular roles and what each sector jobs market is like at present.

 Read your existing cv thoroughly and update with your latest role, skills & achievements.
 Don’t forget to revise your personal statement too, what might have been correct 2 years ago may now have changed & need revising to reflect your career path & ambitions.
 For more CV tips click here.